Indoor Projects

 I'm always looking for hike new to me for an overlook or an old mine...

 When I go looking for new places to spot trains I keep an eye out for abandoned railroad tracks, rail beds, slate dumps, bridges to nowhere, mine runoff, coal everywhere, indicative road names, and mine portals.
 When it comes to abandoned rail bed looking places, If it looks like one, it was one at one point.
-These all will help me put together a place's past.
+These all will help me put together a place's past and shoot more photos.

 Extreme Weather Railfanning